mlibrary/about-amherst/src/content/community/2023-03-07-problem-or-solution-the-power-of-prestige.md

 By the time I finished the transom project, what I’d learned about prestige completely changed how I viewed scholarly publishing.
 I realized that none of the scholarly works I read exist in a vacuum.
 There is so much that lies beneath the finished product, and it is all intricately tied to a larger system that is not divorced from the same problems that plague the rest of society.
 While I don’t hold the solutions to these problems, I’m grateful this project allowed me to take the first steps in recognizing them and acknowledging the wider issues they are connected with.

-Bio: Katie is a senior English and Psychology double major from California.
+*Katie is a senior English and Psychology double major from California.
 Over her years here at Amherst, she has deepened her love for creative writing and literature.
-On a typical day, you might find her listening to indie music, watching YouTube video essays on obscure topics, or studying with friends in Frost.
+On a typical day, you might find her listening to indie music, watching YouTube video essays on obscure topics, or studying with friends in Frost.*